learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 should accept a recipe instance as an argument, and create a new cookbook entry for this user and the given recipe
 - `User#allergens`
 should return all of the things this user is allergic to
+- `User#top_three_recipes`
+should return the top three highest rated recipes for this user.
+- `User#most_recent_recipe`
+should return the recipe most recently added to the user's cookbook.